 With many people not being able to open a local business bank account, it’s a fairly common belief that not having one makes it impossible for the company to pay tax.

 As with many myths, there’s an element of truth to it.
-While it’s technically possible to pay tax by a credit or debit card (do note that a lot of foreign cards get rejected), it’s indeed advisable to have a local Georgian bank account to remit your tax payments from, as the tax authorities don’t accept wire transfers from abroad.
+While it’s technically possible to pay tax by a credit or debit card (however, do note that a lot of foreign cards get rejected), it’s indeed advisable to have a local Georgian bank account to remit your tax payments from, as the tax authorities don’t accept wire transfers from abroad.

 But what makes things less problematic is that the account in question doesn’t need to belong to the company itself.
-Instead, the company’s director can open a local bank account instead, then transfer the funds from the company’s (foreign) account to their personal (Georgian) account, and make the tax payment from the latter.
+Instead, the company’s director can open a local bank account, then transfer the funds from the company’s (foreign) account to their personal (Georgian) account, and make the tax payment from the latter.

 That approach is perfectly legal and acceptable, and something that many of our clients have chosen to do.